-- advising several hedge funds, including activist hedge funds, on best practices for compliance with Section 13(d) and Section 16 of the Securities Exchange Act of 1934
+- Crafting strategies for compliance with Sections 13(d) and 16 of the Securities Exchange Act of 1934.

-- determining potential exemptions from Section 16 disgorgement for various investment fund clients
+- For investment fund clients, determining potential exemptions from Section 16 disgorgement.

-- reviewing and revising Securities Exchange Act of 1934 filings, including Forms 10-K, 10-Q and 8-K for clients in diverse industries
+- Reviewed and revised Securities Exchange Act of 1934 filings, including Forms 10-K, 10-Q and 8-K for corporate clients in diverse industries.

-- assisting a non-profit organization in the successful transfer of several subsidiaries to another non-profit organization
+- Assisted a Maryland non-profit organization in the successful transfer of several subsidiaries to another non-profit organization.